openhab/openhab-docs/configuration/index.md

 ## Versatility

-openHAB 3 provides a _single_ graphical user interface to modify settings, to manage your components, rules and GUI for users.
+openHAB 3 provides a _single_ graphical user interface to modify settings and to manage your components, rules and GUI for users.

-While there's no full scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starting at 26:26).
+While there's no full scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starts at 26:26).

-::: tip Important changes for openHAB 2 users<br>
+::: tip Important changes for all openHAB 2 users<br>
-PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.
+PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.<br>
 It also provides flexible charting now so you won't require Grafana or a similar external tool any more.<br>
 v1 bindings are no longer available.
 The expire binding's functionality is now part of the core (item configuration stays the same).<br>
 File based configuration is still available, then again we recommend anyone to start over with a fresh setup using the new Main UI only.<br>
-_Note there is an option in Main UI to bulk create Things and Items where you can copy'n'paste the contents of your .things/.items files._
+_Note the 'Add Items from Textual Definitions' option in Main UI 'Developer Tools' section to bulk create Items where you can copy'n'paste the contents of your .items files._
 :::

 <table class="centered highlight">